Closed for Memorial Day

 • Another option is navigating to the Connecticut State Library site, researchITCT.org, and entering your library card number.
 In addition to eBooks and eAudiobooks, you will have access to popular magazines, newspapers, journals, Connecticut digital collections, and the Ancestry.com genealogical resource.

 We have a great resource called AtoZ Databases that you can access in-house only with your valid Meriden library card.
 Look up businesses, executives, mailing lists and sales leads, jobs or internships, and people.
-To access AtoZ, visit our Online Resources page on the library website and click on "View Resource (in library only" under AtoZ Databases.
+To access AtoZ, visit our Online Resources page on the library website and click on "View Resource" under AtoZ Databases.

 We have several resources that you can use: